 We generally recommend using the mainline branch.
 This is where we commit all new features, performance improvements, and enhancements.
 We actively test and QA the mainline branch, so it’s arguably more stable than the “stable” branch.

 so i want to know which version u guy’s usually prefer when installing nginx for a production server? i must add, im not that expert in server management but i wouldn’t mind updating nginx regularly whenever the update is released.

-i know i can add stable version to apt-get repository by following command,
+one last thing, i know i can add stable version to apt-get repository by following command,

 sudo add-apt-repository ppa:nginx/stable

 but what would be the case for mainline version? and does ubuntu’s default repository updates almost as frequent as nginx releases a mainline branch?

 This textbox defaults to using Markdown to format your answer.

 You can type !ref in this text area to quickly search our full set of tutorials, documentation & marketplace offerings and insert the link!